Fatal insomnia: Cause

+Prion diseases are caused by the accumulation of misfolded prion proteins in the brain.
+Generally, prion disorders are characterized by long incubation periods and short clinical duration, which means the abnormal prions may accumulate for many years without causing symptoms (long incubation period), but once symptoms begin the disorder rapidly worsens.

 Pathophysiology

 Given its striking clinical and neuropathologic similarities with fatal familial insomnia (FFI), a genetic prion disease linked to a point mutation at codon 178 (D178N) in the PRNP coupled with methionine at codon 129, the MM2T subtype is also known as sporadic FI (sFI).
 Transmission studies using susceptible transgenic mice have consistently demonstrated that the same prion strain is associated with both sFI and FFI.
 In contrast to what has been the rule for the most common neurodegenerative disorders, sFI is rarer than its genetic counterpart.
 Whereas the recognized patients with FFI are numerous and belong to >50 families worldwide, only about 30 cases of CJD MM2T and a few cases with mixed MM2T and MM2C features (MM2T+C) have been recorded to date.

-In itself, the presence of prions causes reduced glucose to use by the thalamus and a mild hypo-metabolism of the cingulate cortex.
-The extent of this symptom varies between two variations of the disease, these being those presenting methionine homozygotes at codon 129 and methionine/valine heterozygotes being the most severe in the latter one.
-Given the relationship between the involvement of the thalamus in regulating sleep and alertness, a causal relationship can be drawn, and is often mentioned as the cause.
+In itself the presence of prions causes reduced glucose to be used by the thalamus and a mild hypo-metabolism of the cingulate cortex.
+The extent of this symptom varies between two variations of the disease: those presenting methionine homozygotes at codon 129 and methionine/valine heterozygotes, with some evidence that hypo-metabolism is more severe in the latter.
+Given the relationship between the involvement of the thalamus in regulating sleep and alertness, a causal relationship can be drawn and is often mentioned as the cause of insomnia.

 Diagnosis

-Diagnosis is suspected based on symptoms and can be supported by a sleep study, a PET scan, and genetic testing if the patient's family has a history of the disease.
-Similar to other prion diseases, the diagnosis can only be confirmed by a brain autopsy at post-mortem.
+Diagnosis is based on symptoms and can be supported by a sleep study, a PET scan and genetic testing if the patient's family has a history of the disease.
+As with other prion diseases, the diagnosis can be confirmed only by a brain autopsy.

+The real-time quaking-induced conversion (RT-QuIC), a highly sensitive assay that detects minute amounts of PrPSc in the cerebrospinal fluid, has been reported to have a sensitivity of 50% in FFI and sFI.
+However, this low sensitivity may change since the examination was based on a low number of cases, and the RT-QuIC technology is continuously evolving.

+A test that measures the cerebral metabolic rate of glucose by positron emission tomography (PET), referred to as [18F]-FDG-PET, has demonstrated severe hypometabolism of the thalamus bilaterally in FFI and sFI, also in the earliest stages of the disease.
+This hypometabolism then spreads, eventually impacting most cortical regions.
+The complexity and cost of this test currently impedes its use in routine diagnosis.